ililic/scratchpad/quickstart/go-ethereum-on-ubuntu/README.md

  1. By running the `ls` command you should see three files: `genesis.json`, `priv_genesis.key`, `start-private-blockchain.sh` and `GuestBook.sol`
  2. Import the private key into geth by running the command `geth account import priv_genesis.key`
  3. Accept the legal disclaimer
- 4. Enter a password to secure the key within geth
+ 4. Enter a password to secure the key within geth (remember this! we'll use it later)

 4. Initiate the private blockchain
  1. Run the command `sh start-private-blockchain.sh` to create your genesis block for your private Ethereum blockchain
  2. You are now in the go-ethereum command line console.
 You can verify that your private blockchain was successfully created by checking the balance via the console: `eth.getBalance('7fbe93bc104ac4bcae5d643fd3747e1866f1ece4')`
- 3. You are now able to deploy a smart contract to the Ethereum network
+ 3. You are now able to deploy a smart contract to the Ethereum network.
+Kill the current process (ctrl+c) - we'll get back to the console shortly

 # Deploying your first contract